-Missing shingles on a roof can lead to leaks and if not addressed in time, the moisture and the elements can damage the rest of the roof.
-This blog post will look at what causes the shingles to be missing and what are the possible solutions to fix this problem.
+Missing shingles on a roof can lead to leaks, and if not addressed in time, the moisture and the elements can damage the rest of the roof.
+This blog post will look at what causes the shingles to be missing and the possible solutions to fix this problem.

 Signs of a missing shingle roof

 If your roof is leaking, you may have a missing shingle.
 A missing shingle can lead to costly interior damage.
 It may cause the surrounding shingles to deteriorate.
 Older roofs are more susceptible to progressive leak damage.
 A professional roofing contractor can pinpoint the source of the leak and prevent further interior damage.